The image shows

 Imagine a virtuous

-cycle that’s the essence of life-long
+cycle that is the essence of life-long

 learning.
-How many times in
+How many times in my teaching

-say things like the
+career did I say things like the

 You want to